 We are a proud supporter of many science-related community activities.
-Check out these great events in the Bay Area and beyond, and have fun doing science.
+Check out these great events where the Hall participates in the Bay Area and beyond, and have fun doing science.

-The Hall will join hundreds of Makers from all around the world at “The Greatest Show and Tell on Earth.”
-Come find the Hall's booth, where you can build a hydraulic system, test prototypes that push the limits of reality, and play MaKey Makey and Scratch-powered games.
+The Hall will joins hundreds of Makers from all around the world at “The Greatest Show and Tell on Earth.”
+At the Hall's booth guests can build hydraulic systems, test prototypes that push the limits of design, and play MaKey Makey and Scratch-powered games.

-For the fourth time, the Lawrence Hall of Science brought hands-on science activities to the White House Easter Egg Roll.
-Staff from the Hall joined with volunteers from AAAS, ASTC, and the White House to design paper-bag kites and bunny copters which demonstrate movement.
-In the spirit of First Lady Michelle Obama's "Let's Move!" campaign, thousands of families enjoyed these activities on the South Lawn.
+For five years in a row, the Lawrence Hall of Science will has brought a hands-on science activity to the White House Easter Egg Roll.
+Staff from the Hall join volunteers from AAAS, ASTC, and the White House to design paper-bag kites which demonstrate movement.
+In the spirit of First Lady Michelle Obama's "Let's Move!" campaign, thousands of families enjoy this activity on the South Lawn.

 Coordinated by the Lawrence Hall of Science, the BAEER Fair promotes the magnificent ecological resources available in the Bay Area.
 Visit 75 Bay Area organizations exhibiting together to discover the latest in classroom materials, environmental education programs, and field trip sites.
 Participate in workshops taught by dynamic educators.
 The event is designed to provide learning and networking opportunities for teachers, environmental advocates, community educators, and families all concerned about the environment we share.